-From the silhouette family the best machine to buy is the silhouette cameo 4.
+From the silhouette family, the best machine to buy is the silhouette cameo 4.
 Sadly the silhouette cameo 3 has been discontinued.
 You can’t get the cameo 2 either.
-Now silhouette portrait 2 is quite buggy if you want the best portable machine then the portrait 3 is the best choice.
-The last machine you can consider from silhouette america is the silhouette Curio that’s for scoring and working with harder materials.
+Now silhouette portrait 2 is quite buggy if you want the best portable machine then portrait 3 is the best choice.
+The last machine you can consider from silhouette America is the silhouette Curio that’s for scoring and working with harder materials.

-Which one are the easy to use vinyl cutting machines?
+Which one is the easy to use vinyl cutting machines?

 What’s the cutting force of the silhouette portrait 3?

 The cutting force for the silhouette portrait 3 is 210g.
 The highest cutting force is done by cameo 4.
 So it’s able to cut thicker materials.
 Such materials like paper and heat transfer material don’t need big cutting force.